GeneratePDFs/php-sdk/README.md

 - `isReady(): bool` - Check if the PDF is ready for download
 - `download(): string` - Download and return PDF binary content
 - `downloadToFile(string $filePath): bool` - Download and save PDF to a file
+- `refresh(): Pdf` - Refresh PDF data from the API and return a new Pdf instance with updated information

 ## Requirements